mohssenk/VesselProject/README.md

 ## Dataset
 Training Data: 73 images (augmented to 146).
 Testing Data: 20 images.
-Training
+Training Crops: 24674 crops.
+Testing Crops: 3380 crops.
 Due to space, the images and their processed counterparts will be uploaded, but none of the crops will be uploaded, but can be easily generated.
+There are 169 crops per image.

 ## Project Structure
 Folders: